lmcrean/RetrOlympics-Rush/README.md

 - ✨ Basic Readme.md in place
 - ✨ Use Frameworks such as *Kaboom.js, phaser.js, three.js, babylon.js, pixi.js*

-### User stories
+### User Stories/ MoSCoW method

-User Stories:

-**As a player, I need the design on Desktop and Mobile** -- Alena Desktop first [must have]
+**As a player, I need the design on Desktop and Mobile**
+- Desktop first [must have]
-CSS embedded [must have]
+- CSS embedded [must have]
-Mobile version [should have]
+- Mobile version [should have]

-**The design needs to be consistent Retro 1980’s Olympic theme. [must have]**  --- Alena Pngs and backgrounds
+**The design needs to be consistent Retro 1980’s Olympic theme. [must have]**
+- Pngs and backgrounds [Must have]
-Audio files
+- Audio files [must have]
-Figma Wireframe
+- Figma Wireframe
-Color scheme - olympic colors, CI asked for bright neon Check out Paris 2024
+- Color scheme - olympic colors, CI asked for bright neon
+- Check out Paris 2024

-**As a player, I want to be able to see my score on the screen and have an idea of how I’m doing in the game [must have]**  --- Berat
+**As a player, I want to be able to see my score on the screen and have an idea of how I’m doing in the game**
+- Scoreboard [must have]

-As a player, I want to be able to control my character [must have]  --- Hilla
+**As a player, I want to be able to control my character**
+- establish controls for player [must have]

-As a player, I need to be able to easily start the game when I want [must have] ---  Chinonso Welcome page Modal
+**As a player, I need to be able to easily start the game when I want**
+- Welcome page Modal [must have]
-Start button
+- Start button [must have]
-Tutorial link
+- Tutorial link [should have]
-Anything else?

-As a player, I need to be able to control the volume --- Berat Start with mute button [must have]
+**As a player, I need to be able to control the volume**
+- Start with mute button [must have]
-Specific volume controls [should have]
+- Specific volume controls [should have]

-As a player, I want to be able to view the tutorials any time that I want [must have] ---  Hilla
+**As a player, I want to be able to view the tutorials any time that I want**

-As a player, I want to be able to see animations as my character moves in the environment [must have] --- Hilla 2 frames to start off [must have]
+**As a player, I want to be able to see animations as my character moves in the environment**
+- 2 frames to start off [must have]
-Includes any backgrounds/ obstacles (could have)
+- Includes any backgrounds/ obstacles (could have)

-As a player, I want to be able to interact with obstacles with the right level of challenge [must have]. -- Gennadiy … kills the character when collides
+**As a player, I want to be able to interact with obstacles with the right level of challenge**.
+- … kills the character when collides [must have]
-….
-Leads to game over screen
+- ….
+Leads to game over screen [must have]

-As a player, I need to be able to see the Game Over page with appropriate features e.g. Restart, see score. [must have] -- Gennadiy
+**As a player, I need to be able to see the Game Over page with appropriate features e.g. Restart, see score.**
+- Game over screen [must have]
+- Restart button [must have]

 # ABOUT SUBMISSION
 ## Intro